rdpoor/mulib-support/README.md

 Functions to manipulate time values, properly handling roll-over.
 Implemented as a thin interface to platform specific `ports/.../port_time.c`

+### `mu_version`

+This module simply returns the mulib version number as a string of three digits, e.g. "1.0.2".

 ## In the laboratory

 These are modules yet to be written and tested (or in some cases, ported from a